Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> name

-It is the `name` of the AutoConnectRadio element and matches the name attribute of the input tags.
-It also becomes the parameter name of the query string when submitted.
+It is the name of the AutoConnectRadio element, which matches the name attribute of the input tag and defines the radio group by this name.
+It is also the `name` parameter in the query string during submission.

 ### <i class="fa fa-caret-right"></i> values

-A `values` is an array of String type for the radio button options which as actually [std::vector](https://en.cppreference.com/w/cpp/container/vector).
-It is an initialization list can be used.
-The input tags will be generated from each entry in the values, the amount of which is the same as the number of items in `values`.
+A group of radio buttons is a set of `#!html <input type="radio">` tags with the same name; AutoConnectRadio defines a radio group based on an array of Strings specified as values.
+A `values` is an array of String, actually a [std::vector](https://en.cppreference.com/w/cpp/container/vector).
+The sketch can allocate its String array using std::vector's [List-initialization](https://en.cppreference.com/w/cpp/language/list_initialization).

 ### <i class="fa fa-caret-right"></i> label